huggingface/lerobot/README.md

 |   ├── common           # contains classes and utilities
 |   |   ├── datasets       # various datasets of human demonstrations: aloha, pusht, xarm
 |   |   ├── envs           # various sim environments: aloha, pusht, xarm
-|   |   └── policies       # various policies: act, diffusion, tdmpc
+|   |   ├── policies       # various policies: act, diffusion, tdmpc
+|   |   └── utils          # various utilities
 |   └── scripts          # contains functions to execute via command line
-|       ├── visualize_dataset.py  # load a dataset and render its demonstrations
 |       ├── eval.py                 # load policy and evaluate it on an environment
-|       └── train.py              # train a policy via imitation learning and/or reinforcement learning
+|       ├── train.py                # train a policy via imitation learning and/or reinforcement learning
-├── outputs               # contains results of scripts execution: logs, videos, model checkpoints ├── .github
-|   └── workflows
+|       ├── push_dataset_to_hub.py  # convert your dataset into LeRobot dataset format and upload it to the Hugging Face hub
-|       └── test.yml      # defines install settings for continuous integration and specifies end-to-end tests
+|       └── visualize_dataset.py    # load a dataset and render its demonstrations
-└── tests                 # contains pytest utilities for continuous integration
+├── outputs               # contains results of scripts execution: logs, videos, model checkpoints └── tests                 # contains pytest utilities for continuous integration
 ```

 ### Visualize datasets